Debye model

-In thermodynamics and solid-state physics, the Debye model is a method developed by Peter Debye in 1912 for estimating the phonon contribution to the specific heat (Heat capacity) in a solid.
-It treats the vibrations of the atomic lattice (heat) as phonons in a box, in contrast to the Einstein photoelectron model, which treats the solid as many individual, non-interacting quantum harmonic oscillators.
-The Debye model correctly predicts the low-temperature dependence of the heat capacity of solids, which is proportional to – the Debye T 3 law.
+In thermodynamics and solid-state physics, the Debye model is a method developed by Peter Debye in 1912 to estimate phonon contribution to the specific heat (heat capacity) in a solid.
+It treats the vibrations of the atomic lattice (heat) as phonons in a box in contrast to the Einstein photoelectron model, which treats the solid as many individual, non-interacting quantum harmonic oscillators.
+The Debye model correctly predicts the low-temperature dependence of the heat capacity of solids, which is proportional to the cube of temperature – the Debye T 3 law.
 Similarly to the Einstein photoelectron model, it recovers the Dulong–Petit law at high temperatures.
 Due to simplifying assumptions, its accuracy suffers at intermediate temperatures.

 Derivation

-The Debye model is a solid-state equivalent of Planck's law of black body radiation, where one treats electromagnetic radiation as a photon gas.
-The Debye model treats atomic vibrations as phonons in a box (the box being the solid).
-Most of the calculation steps are identical as both are examples of a massless Bose gas with linear dispersion relation.
+The Debye model treats atomic vibrations as phonons confined in the solid's volume.
+It is analogous to Planck's law of black body radiation, which treats electromagnetic radiation as a photon gas confined in a vacuum space.
+Most of the calculation steps are identical, as both are examples of a massless Bose gas with a linear dispersion relation.